The Cost of Manufactured Homes

 This is due largely to the efficiency of the construction process.
-Manufactured homes are built off-site in a factory setting, allowing for a fast, efficient and low-cost assembly-line approach.
-Factory-built homes also aren’t at the whim of local weather conditions, so they can be manufactured quickly and in higher volume than traditional home builds can.
+Manufactured homes are built off-site in a factory setting, allowing for a fast, efficient, and low-cost assembly-line approach.
+Factory-built homes also aren’t at the whim of local weather conditions so they can be manufactured quickly and in higher volume than traditional homes.

 Finally, high-volume production allows manufacturers to purchase supplies and building materials in bulk, resulting in a lower end-cost to the consumer.

 Learn more about the cost of manufactured homes.